zarf-dev/proposals/0026-enhanced-state-management/README.md

 - **`--prune` incorrectly removes resources still in use.** If the orphan-detection logic incorrectly identifies a component as removed, or the cross-package image reference counting has a bug, `--prune` could delete a chart or image that's still needed - including one shared with an unrelated package.
 This is the only irreversible/destructive behavior this proposal adds.
   - *Mitigation:* `--prune` is opt-in and off by default on both `zarf package deploy` and `zarf package remove`.
 Users can limit pruning to explicit scopes, and anyone who hits a correctness issue can stop passing the flag to get today's behavior.
 - **The latest `PackageEvent`/`LastEvent` can be left at `InProgress`.** If a deploy or remove is interrupted, the most recent package `PackageEvent` or component `LastEvent` can be left indefinitely showing an operation that's no longer actually running.
-  - *Mitigation:* see [Graceful Cancellation Handling](#graceful-cancellation-handling) - on a controlled stop (e.g. `SIGINT`/`SIGTERM`), Zarf appends a `Cancelled` package event and sets `Cancelled` `LastEvent`s for any components in progress before exiting.
-This does not cover an ungraceful termination (`SIGKILL`, node crash, power loss); no code runs in those cases, so the latest event can still be left at `InProgress`.
-That residual risk is accepted - Zarf is not becoming a continuously reconciling controller (see [Non-Goals](#non-goals)).
+  - *Mitigation:* see [Graceful Cancellation Handling](#graceful-cancellation-handling) - on a controlled stop, Zarf appends a `Cancelled` package event and sets in-progress component events to `Cancelled` before exiting.
+An ungraceful termination can still leave `InProgress` as the latest event; that residual risk is accepted because Zarf is not a continuously reconciling controller.
 - **Unbounded `Events` growth.** `DeployedPackage` is stored in a Kubernetes Secret; an ever-growing `Events` list risks approaching the Secret size limit on a long-lived, frequently-redeployed package. `DeployedComponent.LastEvent` is a single value, not a list, so it doesn't carry this risk.
   - *Mitigation:* `Events` is capped at a fixed number of most-recent entries (see [`PackageEvent` retention](#packageevent-retention)), evicting the oldest entry once the cap is exceeded.
 Also, only one successful `DeployConfig` is stored at the package level rather than one copy per event.
-- **Persisting `DeployConfig` creates another copy of sensitive deployment inputs.** Helm release Secrets already retain values passed to charts, but package-level variables and values can also feed Zarf actions, manifests, cluster creation, or host-level components and may never reach Helm.
-Persisting the complete normalized config in the `DeployedPackage` Secret centralizes those inputs for anyone who can read that Secret or its backups.
+- **Persisting the successful `DeployConfig` creates another copy of sensitive deployment inputs.** Helm release Secrets already retain values passed to charts, but package-level variables and values can also feed Zarf actions, manifests, cluster creation, or host-level components and may never reach Helm.
+Persisting the normalized override layer in the `DeployedPackage` Secret centralizes those inputs for anyone who can read that Secret or its backups.
 Importing them into another provider (such as OpenTofu) would also copy them into that provider's state under a different access boundary, and `--reuse-config` can replay credentials or action inputs long after their original use.
-  - *Mitigation:* store only the latest successful config, never copy full configs into `PackageEvent`, and redact the config field from default human-readable inspect, status, confirmation, and state-related log output.
-Loading it through `--reuse-config` does not itself print it; the flag is opt-in and explicitly supplied inputs can replace stale values.
-Operators must protect Zarf state Secrets with appropriate RBAC and encryption at rest, and other providers must mark corresponding state attributes as sensitive.
-Zarf cannot reliably filter only values used by cluster resources because values are package-scoped and can be consumed indirectly, so the residual exposure of action and host-level values is accepted and documented.
+  - *Mitigation:* redact the snapshot from default human-readable inspect, status, confirmation, and state-related log output and document that operators must protect Zarf state Secrets with appropriate RBAC and encryption at rest.
+Any other providers using Zarf as a library must also mark corresponding state attributes as sensitive.
+Zarf cannot reliably filter only values used by cluster resources because values are package-scoped and can be consumed indirectly, so the residual exposure of action and host-level values must be accepted and documented.
-- **`DeployConfig.Digest()`/`RemoveConfig.Digest()` computation can fail on non-serializable config.** `Values` and `ValuesOverridesMap` are typed as `map[string]any`, so a library user could put something in them that `encoding/json` can't marshal (e.g. a function or channel value set programmatically rather than parsed from YAML).
-  - *Mitigation:* document that `DeployConfig`/`RemoveConfig` fields must be JSON-marshalable, and have `packager.Deploy`/`packager.Remove` compute (and fail fast on) the digest at the start of the operation rather than only when a library user calls it later for comparison - so an unmarshalable config is caught immediately instead of surfacing as a confusing error somewhere else.
-- **Config digest false negatives from numeric formatting.** `ConfigDigest` is computed by JSON-marshaling user-supplied values.
+- **Config digest false change reports from numeric formatting.** `ConfigDigest` is computed by JSON-marshaling user-supplied values.
 Semantically-identical values that are formatted differently (e.g. `5` vs `5.0` in a values file) could produce different digests, causing Zarf to report a configuration change when there isn't a meaningful one.
-  - *Mitigation:* document this as a known limitation for v1; if it proves disruptive in practice, add a canonicalization pass (e.g. normalize numeric types before hashing) in a follow-up.
+  - *Mitigation:* document this as a known limitation of the initial implementation; if it proves disruptive in practice, add a canonicalization pass (e.g. normalize numeric types before hashing) in a follow-up.
+- **Config digest generation can change between CLI versions.** A future change to config normalization or serialization could make the same logical config produce a different digest.
+Because retained events can have been written by several CLI versions, `DeployedPackage.CLIVersion` cannot reliably identify the rules used for each digest.
+  - *Mitigation:* config digests are comparison fingerprints, not permanent content identifiers.
+A mismatch means "changed or unknown," so a conservative mismatch across versions is safe.
+For deploy comparisons, the retained `DeployConfig` can be re-hashed using the current rules; historical event-only comparisons remain best-effort.
 - **A `Source` could persist embedded credentials.** A source string like `https://user:pass@host/...` recorded on a deploy `PackageEvent` would be stored as-is in the `DeployedPackage` secret and could resurface in `zarf package inspect` output or logs.
 In practice this should be rare - most sources are `oci://` or local tarballs, and Zarf already supports `.netrc` for credential storage, so embedding credentials in the source URI is uncommon.
   - *Mitigation:* document that credentials should be provided via `.netrc` rather than embedded in the source string; no code-level scrubbing planned given how rare this path is.

 ## Design Details

 ### `DeployedPackage` and `DeployedComponent` changes

+`DeployedPackage.CLIVersion` is existing provenance identifying the Zarf CLI version recorded with the deployed package; it is not a schema version and is not necessarily refreshed by every state update.
+This proposal does not add a schema version.
+In particular, `CLIVersion` does not version individual `PackageEvent` entries: a retained event history can contain entries from several CLI versions, and a newer unsuccessful attempt can update package state while preserving an older successful `DeployConfig`.
+Readers therefore must not use the top-level `CLIVersion` to infer how a particular config digest was generated and must accept the "changed or unknown" mitigation mentioned above.

 #### Add `Events`